 offcourse facebook account is dealt with so many Advantages and Disadvantages.

-Not sure if you are addicted to Facebook?
+Not sure if you brain is addicted to Facebook? is facebook causing social problems? can facebook cause relationship problems?
 Keep reading to learn more about signs of Facebook addiction symptoms, and how to kick Facebook addiction.

 What is Facebook Addiction Disorder?

 Basically, Facebook Addiction Disorder is a newer term for those who cannot go without checking or updating Facebook.
-Alternatively known as Social Media Addiction, which can include multiple social platforms.
+Alternatively known as Social Media Addiction, which can include multiple social networks.

 Let’s take a look at some facts and addition statistics behind the history.